ryan7falcon/obsidian-smart-rename/README.md

 1. Adds the previous title as an alias to the renamed note
 2. Preserves the backlinks to the renamed note that were using previous title as a display text.

 In addition to the orginal functionality it exposes API that allows to call a function to perform Smart Renaming programmatically.
 See example below.

+The motivation for creating this fork for me was the use case of having existing links to non-existing files.
+When a critical mass of those links tells me I should create the file, I want to do it with my template and rename the file to include a timestamp (I use Zettelkasten), but preserve the old name as an alias, and in all the existing links I want to use it as a display text to not pollute links' texts with timestamps.

 ## Detailed explanation